Ching0810/FM-intro-component-with-sign-up-form/README.md

-# Frontend Mentor - Base apparel coming soon
+# Frontend Mentor - Intro component with sign up form

 This is a layout practicing project from frontend mentor (https://www.frontendmentor.io).
 <br/>